Last modified January 3, 2021

 - Home automation controller (yes, this is what we are going to talk about here).

 - Multimedia device for watch movies in high definition, listen to music, etc.

 - Telephone switchboard

-- Desktop pc alternative
+- Desktop PC alternative

-- I have the Weather Station, what can you see here, working in one of them.
-As the weather station needs very little power, I have used a Raspberry Pi 2, a fairly old model, but with plenty of capacity.
-I take advantage of this excess capacity to also use it as a remote USB port server with VirtualHereIn this way, it is not necessary to take cables from the alarm and the 433Mhz receiver to the virtual machine with Windows 10 where HomeSeer is running (and who is who really uses those devices remotely).
+- I have the Weather Station, what can you see here, running in one of them.
+Since the weather station needs very little power, I used a Raspberry Pi 2, a fairly old model, but with plenty of capacity.
+I take advantage of this spare capacity to also use it as a remote USB port server with VirtualHere, in this way it is not necessary to carry cables from the alarm and the 433 Mhz receiver to the virtual machine with Windows 10 where HomeSeer is running (and who is really using those devices remotely).

 And, are there multiple versions of Raspberry Pi?